-Educating scholars for the college and career readiness
+Educating scholars for college and career readiness

 High school students have the opportunity to engage in a wide variety of outstanding courses.
-In District 196, we have four comprehensive high schools and a environmental magnet high school for juniors and seniors.
+In District 196, we have four comprehensive high schools and an environmental magnet high school for juniors and seniors.
 The core curriculum for high school students is closely aligned with state standards and includes math, science, social studies and English language arts.
 Students also have the opportunity to choose classes from a variety of elective areas beyond the core content areas, which are also aligned to state and national standards.

 All curriculum is reviewed regularly through a districtwide curricular review process.
 We are committed to preparing future citizens who have infinite possibilities to thrive!